danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 as a set of use cases followed by a set of design philosophies.
 These correspond loosely to user requirements and derived requirements respectively.
-There is no derivation of design philosophies from use cases presented, as this would be of little practical use to the reader; it should nevertheless be clear that all design philosophies serve the use cases.
+There is no derivation of design philosophies from use cases presented, as this would be of little practical use to the developer; it should nevertheless be clear that all design philosophies serve the use cases.

 # 2. Use Cases